Amol-Kulkarni91/starter-blog/content/blog/2019-01-15-the-butler.md

     timeDiff = datetime.datetime.now() - startTime
     fitness = get_fitness(guess)
     print("{0}\t{1}\t{2}".format(guess, fitness, str(timeDiff)))
 ```

 #### Main Body

 The main program begins by initializing `bestParent` to a random sequence of letters and calling the display function.
 The heart of the genetic algorithm is a loop that:

-- generates a random string of letters
+* generates a random string of letters
-- requests the fitness for that random string, then
+* requests the fitness for that guess, then
-- compares fitness to that of the best random string, and
+* compares fitness to that of the best guess, and
-- keeps the string with better fitness
+* keeps the guess with better fitness

 This cycle repeats until a stop condition occurs, in this case when all the letters in the guess match those in the target.